 - But more importantly, no matter what reason they give, you won’t ever know if it’s the actual reason anyway.
 They could be lying.
 They could be in denial.
 Or they could put all of the blame on you when actually, many of the reasons that it ended was really on them.

-Because that’s the thing – iIt’s also subjective.
+Because that’s the thing – it’s also subjective.
 People see things in different ways.
 With this in mind, I really want to point out the fact that…

-If you want to understand why it ended, you don’t need to get any answers from then.
-Instead, you need to go on what you know, be self-reflective, look at the full picture and create a reason that makes sense in your head – then come to terms with that.
+If you want to understand why it ended, you don’t need to get any answers from them.
+Instead, you need to go off what you know.
+Be self-reflective, look at the full picture and create a reason that makes sense in your head – then come to terms with that.